montylab3d/PyCXX/README.md

 href="https://sourceforge.net/p/cxx/code/HEAD/tree/trunk/CXX/">official
 upstream SVN repository</a> for the <a href="http://cxx.sourceforge.net/"> CXX Python C++ Connector</a>, commonly known as python-cxx or just pycxx.
-This mirror is exists to assist automated packaging by integrating source code and packing into a single repo.
+This mirror exists to assist automated packaging by integrating source code and packaging configuration into a single repo.

 <p>Upstream is tracked without modification on the primary 'trunk'
 branch.
 Downstream packaging files and patches are on the 'main'